abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `AuthServer__Authority` is the issuer URL.   `http://bookstore-authserver` is the containerized issuer.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS.
-Since we are using isolated internal docker network.
-We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default.
+Since we are using an isolated internal docker network.
+We want to use HTTP in the internal network communication without SSL overhead, therefore, it is set to `false` by default.

 - `ConnectionStrings__Default` is the overridden default connection string.
 It uses {{ if DB == "Mongo" }}the containerized mongodb service {{ end }}{{ if DB == "EF" }}the containerized sql-server with the **sa** user {{ end }} by default.

-- `Redis__Configuration` is the overridden redis configuration.
+- `Redis__Configuration` is the overridden Redis configuration.
 It uses the containerized **redis** service.
-If you are not using containerized redis, update with your redis URL.
+If you are not using containerized Redis, update your Redis URL.

-> This service runs in docker network called `abp-network`,  awaits for the redis service and the database container for starting up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in Docker network called `abp-network`,  awaits the Redis service and the database container for starting up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 ### bookstore-authserver